You, Me and Him (2017 film): Plot

 Set in middle class England, with female lovers Olivia and Alex.
-Olivia is a career lawyer in her 40s, feels ready to start a family but Alex, a much younger artist, remains unsure.
+39-year-old career lawyer Olivia feels ready to start a family but Alex, a much younger artist, remains unsure.
 When Olivia reveals that she has already begun fertility treatment and insemination, the couple have an argument.
 Alex has an encounter with John and wakes up in his bed.
 When the two women discover that they are each pregnant, the three people's relationships enter complicated and uncharted territory.